Balshando Hill (NO 278355, 266m)

 140 metres of ascent

 So, Balshando Hill was a bit of a puzzle to me.
 It’s a bald-topped mound surrounded by a ring of forestry with the charming name of Naiad Wood—a Greek mythological reference that’s unusual hereabouts.
 And around Naiad Wood there’s a ring of farmland.
-But the Ordnance Survey show a path marching in from the east and then zigzagging and looping its way through the trees to the summit.
+But the Ordnance Survey 1:25000 map shows a path marching in from the east and then zigzagging and looping its way through the trees to the summit, like this:

 So it looked like all I needed to do was park at the trout fishery at Ledyatt Loch, find the start of the marked path, and stroll up the hill.
 Well, the first problem was finding the start of the path, which involved pushing through a young grove of trees across boggy ground, with not much evidence that many people came that way.
 And when I got to the start of the path, I found out why not many people go that way—access to the open fields was blocked by a stonking great metal gate in a stonking great deer fence, padlocked from the Ledyatt Loch side (which seemed odd).
 So that was a non-starter.